tototomate123/tuwunel/docs/troubleshooting.md

 #### Allocator memory stats

-When using jemalloc with jemallocator's `stats` feature (`--enable-stats`), you can see conduwuit's high-level allocator stats by using `!admin server memory-usage` at the bottom.
+When using jemalloc with jemallocator's `stats` feature (`--enable-stats`), you can see Tuwunel's high-level allocator stats by using `!admin server memory-usage` at the bottom.

 If you are a developer, you can also view the raw jemalloc statistics with `!admin debug memory-stats`.
-Please note that this output is extremely large which may only be visible in the conduwuit console CLI due to PDU size limits, and is not easy for non-developers to understand.
+Please note that this output is extremely large which may only be visible in the Tuwunel console CLI due to PDU size limits, and is not easy for non-developers to understand.

 [unbound-tuning]: https://unbound.docs.nlnetlabs.nl/en/latest/topics/core/performance.html